tmtsoftware/esw-ts/README.md

 npm start
 ```

-Open App in browser -
+Open App in the browser -

 Go to http://localhost:3000 in Browser